eloqdata/eloqdoc/README.md

 Seamlessly integrates with MongoDB clients, drivers, and tools, enabling you to use existing MongoDB workflows with a distributed backend.

-### 💾 Tiered Storage Architecture
+### 🗃️ Tiered Storage Architecture

-EloqDoc seamlessly manages hot and cold data across memory, local NVMe cache, and durable object storage.
+EloqDoc seamlessly manages hot and cold data across **memory, local NVMe cache, and object storage**.
 Since NVMe storage is ephemeral and lost when a node crashes, EloqDoc uses it strictly as a cache for object storage.
 This design ensures that all data remains safe and durable in cross-AZ object storage while still benefiting from NVMe-level performance for frequently accessed data.

 ### 🌐 Truely Distributed Database